This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 NEVER NEVER NEVER wear cotton socks skiing.
 They don’t wick moisture away, and once you’re wet, they stay wet and get cold very easily.

-If you choose to not get your kids ski specific socks, at the very least, make sure they’re made of good material.
+If you choose to not get your kids ski-specific socks, at the very least, make sure they’re made of good material like merino wool or synthetic fibers.

 How many pairs of ski socks do kids need?

-I generally recommend that kids own 2 pairs of ski socks.
+I generally recommend that kids OWN 2-3 pairs of ski socks, but only wear one at a time.
 One to wear, and the other can be getting washed, or at least getting aired out for the day.

 Truthfully, when we go on a big ski trip, our kids usually just take 2 of everything and wear one, and the next day switch…over and over again.
-Yes, that sounds really gross, but because most of our material is merino wool, it has antimicrobial properties that make it resist odors, and so kids can wear their merino wool ski socks and merino base layers over and over again (don’t worry, at home we wash them regularly)
+Yes, that sounds really gross, but because most of our material is merino wool, it has antimicrobial properties that make it resist odors, so kids can wear their merino wool ski socks and merino base layers over and over again (don’t worry, at home we wash them regularly).
+Even our teenage son can wear his merino wool ski socks for boys a few days before they start to smell bad (though his boots are another story…)

 Is it okay for kids to wear more than one pair of socks at a time?

-Just like shoes, not all ski socks fit every kid the same.
+Just like shoes, not all ski socks fit every kid the same, and there are several great ski sock brands for kids on the market.
 If your child has skinny or thick calves, their ski socks will fit differently.
 If your child’s feet get really cold, you might choose a different ski sock than a kid who always has hot feet.
-Below are our recommendations when buying kids ski socks, based on our own experience and research.
+Below are our recommendations when buying kids’ ski socks, based on our own experience and research.
+If you want to know what socks to wear while skiing for kids, these are the socks you’ll want to consider.

 90% Merino Wool

-These are my all time favorite ski socks for kids.
-They fit tiny little toddlers up until teens (yes, my teen is still fitting into the kids size with a men’s size 7 shoe).
+These are my all-time favorite ski socks for kids.
+These are the warmest ski socks for kids and our go-to kids’ ski socks.
+They fit tiny little toddlers up until teens (yes, my teen is still fitting into the kids’ size with a men’s size 7 shoe).
 They’re some of the smallest ski socks for kids that we’ve found which is great if you’re skiing with a toddler.

 57% Merino Wool

-These kids ski socks by Icebreaker have a special place in my heart.
-When my older kids were toddlers, we got a couple pairs of these ski socks, since they were the only ski socks we could find in their size.
+These kids’ ski socks by Icebreaker have a special place in my heart.
+When my older kids were toddlers, we got a couple of pairs of these ski socks, since they were the only ski socks we could find in their size.
 They were passed through all the kids and are absolutely amazing.
-They never fall down, have great padding and arch support, and they’ve done an amazing job at staying odor free.
+They never fall down, have great padding and arch support, and they’ve done an amazing job at staying odor-free.
+These are some of the warmest ski socks for kids, and always keep our kids’ feet warm while skiing.

 51% Merino Wool

 If you have a child who always has warm feet, or who likes a lighter weight sock, these are a great option.
-These Darn Tough ski socks have a light amount of cushion for skiing, and are a a thinner sock for kids who ski.
-These are also fantastic socks for spring skiing.
+These Darn Tough ski socks have a light amount of cushion for skiing and are a thinner sock for kids who ski.
+These are also fantastic knee-high ski socks for spring skiing.

 45% Merino Wool